Rental harmony: Brams and Kilgour: NN but not EF

 The idea behind the last step is that the next-lowest valuations represent the "competition" on the rooms.
 If there a room is more wanted by the next-highest bidder, then it should cost more.
 This is similar in spirit to the Vickrey auction.
 However, while in the Vickrey auction the payment is entirely independent of the partner's bid, in the Gap procedure the payment is only partially independent.
 Therefore, the Gap procedure is not strategyproof.

-The Gap Procedure always assignes non-negative prices.
+The Gap Procedure always assigns non-negative prices.
 Because the assignment is maxsum, it is obviously also Pareto-efficient.
 However, some partners may be envious.
 I.e, the Gap procedure satisfies NN and PE but not EF.

 Moreover, the Gap Procedure may return non-envy-free allocations, even when EF allocations exist.
 Brams relates to this problem saying that: "Gap prices do take into account the competitiveness of bidding for goods, which makes the pricing mechanism market-oriented.
 Although envy-freeness is a desirable property, I prefer a marketlike mechanism when there is a conflict between these two properties; partners should pay more when bids are competitive, even at the sacrifice of causing envy".